 Ashley has been Director of Finance and Operations at Brain Tumour Research since early 2015.
 Working closely with the Chief Executive, he has a broad remit to monitor the charity’s strategic plan and ensure ambitious growth targets are met.

 Ashley leads a team responsible for financial management and systems, in addition to accounts and forecasts.
 He acts as a driving force for continued development and

-Hugh AdamsHead of External Affairs With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
+Hugh AdamsHead of Stakeholder Relations With a strong background in national broadcast media, including 12 years at the BBC and freelancing for Channel 4 News amongst others, Hugh Adams has a well-established network of contacts.
 His communications degree and expertise in digital technology

 Having joined Brain Tumour Research at the start of its second year, Hugh was brought in to head up the charity’s core fundraising campaigns and to raise the profile of the charity.
 Promoted to Head of External Affairs in 2015, Hugh is an experienced commentator regularly representing the charity on national and regional broadcast media, online and in print.
-He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful public affairs and lobbying.
+He leads the PR strategy, both nationally and regionally, while also driving Brain Tumour Research’s highly successful social media communications.